Flow-geometry microstates: Introduction

 Finally, in Section \ref{sec:microcanonical}, we analyze the microcanonical ensemble directly via the inverse Laplace transform of the Gram matrix.
 We pay particular attention to the small-mass case, where the semiclassical geometry features a dS ER bridge.
 This analysis demonstrates that the flow Hilbert space—with the same dimension $\exp(2S_{\bf Flow})$—can be spanned entirely by microstates with a dS ER bridge, opening a new avenue for understanding the microscopic nature of de Sitter space.

 \paragraph{Organization} This paper is organized as follows.
-In Section \ref{section:review}, we review the necessary background on flow geometries and the statistical methods used for microstate counting.
-In Section \ref{sec:PETS}, we construct novel PETS for flow geometries, which serve as semiclassical microstates for the flow geometry horizon; the \emph{centaur microstates}.
+In Section \ref{sec:PETS}, we review the necessary background on flow geometries and construct novel PETS for flow geometries, which serve as semiclassical microstates of the flow geometry horizon; the \emph{centaur microstates}.
 In Section \ref{sec:4}, we introduce the Gram matrix for flow PETS and compute the dimensionality of the Hilbert space spanned by centaur microstates.
 Section \ref{sec:cGm} details the computation of Euclidean wormhole contributions to the GPI in the canonical ensemble.
 We then analyze the heavy-mass limit in Section \ref{sec:heavymass}, where the microstates feature an AdS Einstein-Rosen bridge.
 In Section \ref{sec:microcanonical}, we address the finite mass case, detailing the inverse Laplace transform from the canonical to the microcanonical ensemble.
 In this case, the corresponding centaur microstates are associated with a de Sitter ER bridge.
 We conclude with a summary and discussion of future directions in Section \ref{sec:Discuss}. \\